arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 Fundus image datasets are available in online [Dataset 1](https://www.kaggle.com/linchundan/fundusimage1000).
 [Datset 2](https://www5.cs.fau.de/research/data/fundus-images/).
 im2mesh function link is here [im2mesh](https://in.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-triangular-meshes), which is used to generate 2D mesh & also addpath for [mesh2d-master](https://in.mathworks.com/matlabcentral/fileexchange/25555-mesh2d-delaunay-based-unstructured-mesh-generation).
 The NIRFAST toolbox link is here: [NIRAST](https://milab.host.dartmouth.edu/nirfast/).
-K-Wave toolbox link is here: [K-Wave](http://www.k-wave.org/).
+The K-Wave toolbox link is here: [K-Wave](http://www.k-wave.org/).

 ## 3D model:
-For 3D model, use 3D directory and run opticalfluence3D.m file & this file has optical forward problem, acoustic forward and inverse problem solution for 3D.For 3D model we collected online datasets from the following links [Dataset 1](https://anastasio.bioengineering.illinois.edu/downloadable-content/oa-breast-database/) and [Dataset 2](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KBYQQ7). iso2mesh function can download from this link [iso2mesh](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi), which is used to generate 3D mesh and also we need open-source K-Wave and NIRFAST toolboxes and the link is given above.
+Use the 3D directory and run the opticalfluence3D.m file to solve the optical forward problem, acoustic forward problem, and inverse problem in 3D.
+For the 3D model, we collected online datasets from the following links [Dataset 1](https://anastasio.bioengineering.illinois.edu/downloadable-content/oa-breast-database/) and [Dataset 2](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KBYQQ7).
+The iso2mesh function can be download from this link [iso2mesh](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi), which is used to generate 3D mesh and also we need open-source K-Wave and NIRFAST toolboxes, and the link is given above.

 ## DL model:
 DL models directory has all the Deep learning models(U-Net, FD U-Net, Y-Net, FD Y-Net, Deep ResU-Net, and GAN).
 For more details refer our presentation [link for ppt](https://docs.google.com/document/d/10aMYhCaSh42JCJN-5XCa0LroZB0-yOO04gzaahiCZ0s/edit).
 For any questions mail me: arumugaraj.m@gmail.com